pocketmoneyindustries/gledden-st-eggs/docs/README.md

 This is how it works:

  * Sign up to our newsletter
- * we will let you know when there are fresh spare eggs for sale
+ * we will let you know when there are fresh eggs for sale
  * tell us you want some and we will bring them round to you

 ![Gledden St Bird]({{ site.url }}/gledden-st-eggs/img/chook_pic.jpg)